51Degrees/documentation/src/concepts/data/flowdata.md

 The @elementdata structure is visible to each @flowelement so one @element can use the result from another @element in it's processing.

 An example where this is required is the 51Degrees @cloudengines.
-First, an @element makes the HTTP request to the cloud and stores the JSON response in the **flow data**.
+First, an @element makes an HTTP request to the cloud and stores the JSON response in the **flow data**.
 Later, another
-@element takes that JSON response and parses it to populate a strongly typed object with values for the specific @aspect it is concerned with.
+@element takes that JSON response and parses it to populate a strongly typed object with values for the specific (@term{aspect}) it is concerned with.

 ## Errors @anchor Concepts_Data_FlowData_Errors